yatsu/jaffle/docs/config/index.rst

 .. note::

-   Currently Turret does not check the configuration file syntax.
-If Turret does not work as you expect, please check the configuration carefully.
-Turret will have the configuration validation in the future release.
+   Currently Jaffle does not check the configuration file syntax.
+If Jaffle does not work as you expect, please check the configuration carefully.
+Jaffle will have the configuration validation in the future release.

 Syntax
 ======